shakes76/PatternAnalysis-2023/README.md

-nhances it with a sub-pixel convolution layer.
+Enhances it with a sub-pixel convolution layer.
 Finally, a deconvolution layer produces the high-resolution image.